Surface bundles and the section conjecture: Introduction

 \section{Introduction}

-The goal of this paper is to give a systematic way to construct examples of curves for which Grothendieck's section conjecture holds.
+The goal of this paper is to give a systematic way to prove the existence of many examples of curves for which Grothendieck's section conjecture holds.
 We begin by formulating a geometric analogue of the section conjecture ``at the boundary of $\mathscr{M}_g$," which we refer to as the \emph{tropical section conjecture}.
 We prove many cases of this conjecture, giving \emph{geometric} examples where the section conjecture holds, by an analysis of the degeneration of certain cohomology classes on the moduli space of curves, $\mathscr{M}_g$, and on the moduli space of degree one divisor classes on the universal curve, $\mathbf{Pic}^1_{\mathscr{C}_g/\mathscr{M}_g}$.
-We then use a Chebotarev density argument to produce examples of curves over $p$-adic fields for which the section conjecture holds, and then finally examples over number fields by approximation.
+We then use a Chebotarev density argument to prove the existence of (many) examples of curves over $p$-adic fields for which the section conjecture holds, which yields by standard approximation techniques (which we omit) the existence of many examples over number fields.
 Our methods are inspired by ``arithmetic topology," and indeed, a key step in our construction is to pass from the existence of certain (topological) surface bundles over surfaces to curves over $p$-adic fields with analogous properties.
+In our view the main interest in this paper arises from its fusion of topological, geometric, and arithmetic techniques.

-The main technical innovation of the paper is the study of the Gysin images of two cohomology classes $o_1, \widetilde{o_2}$ which obstruct $\pi_1$-sections and hence rational points, as well as the construction of $\widetilde{o_2}$ itself (which appears to be new, though it is inspired by work of Jordan Ellenberg \cite{ellenberg2nilpotent}).
+The main technical innovation of the paper is the study of the Gysin images of two cohomology classes $o_1, \widetilde{o_2}$ which obstruct $\pi_1$-sections and hence rational points, as well as the construction of $\widetilde{o_2}$ itself (which appears to be new, though it is inspired by work of Jordan Ellenberg \cite{ellenberg2nilpotent} and Wickelgren \cite{wickelgren2009lower}).